apollographql/apollo-client/docs/source/basics/setup.md

 import { InMemoryCache } from 'apollo-cache-inmemory';

 const client = new ApolloClient({
-  // By default, this client will send queries to the
-  //  `/graphql` endpoint on the same host
   link: new HttpLink({ uri: 'https://api.example.com/graphql' }),
   cache: new InMemoryCache()
 });